sdrss/reportNG/README.md

  * org.uncommons.reportng.skip.execution : Set to "true" whenever you need to skip the rest testNG execution.See for more [Wiki/Tips](https://github.com/sdrss/reportNG/wiki/Tips)
  * org.uncommons.reportng.show-suite-configuration-methods : Set to "true" to display @Before & @After suite methods into overview page.
 Otherwise, if false then suite configuration methods are displayed by default in the first/last test.
 Default value is false
  * org.uncommons.reportng.show-regression-column : Set to "true"/"false" in order to show/hide accordingly the column Regression into Overview page.
 The default value is false
- * org.uncommons.reportng.theme : Set to `"dark"` or `"white"` to control the report color theme.
+ * org.uncommons.reportng.theme : Set to `"dark"`, `"white"`, or `"blue"` to control the report color theme.
 The default value is `white`.
-When set to `dark`, the report uses a dark background with adjusted colors for all status indicators, tables, and navigation.
+When set to `dark`, the report uses a dark background; when set to `blue`, the report uses a deep navy background with adjusted colors for all status indicators, tables, and navigation.

 ---